-Assessment of Collaborative Assessment Methods
+Assessment of CAMs

-Unfortunately, no standardized measures have been developed to systematically assess the presence of CAMs or their ingredients.
-Such measures are much needed, however, to better assess the immediate outcomes of CAMs and their ingredients.
-Future research could, for example, operationalize CAMs methods based on Therapeutic Assessment manuals for adult clients (Fantini et al., 2022) and for families with children (Tharinger et al., 2008), and subsequently have trained observers rating the presence and quality of CAMs and their ingredients.
+Unfortunately, no standardized measures have been developed to systematically assess the presence of CAMs or its components.
+Such measures are much needed, however, to better assess the immediate outcomes of CAMs and its components.
+Future research could, for example, operationalize CAMs methods based on Therapeutic Assessment manuals for adult clients (Fantini et al., 2022) and for families with children (Tharinger et al., 2008, 2022) and subsequently have trained observers rate the presence and quality of CAMs and its components.